Recruitment and Retention

 573-526-6650

 All recruitment and retention grants are participating in a four phase evaluation process to determine the use and effectiveness of recruitment and retention strategies.
-The data from the first two phases of this evaluation have been completed and are posted below.
+The data from the first three phases of this evaluation have been completed and are posted below.

 Grant Evaluation Phase III